Get Up! (Before the Night Is Over): Retrospective response

 In a retrospective review, AllMusic editor Alex Henderson described the song as "highly infectious".
 Nicole Leedham from The Canberra Times remarked that "Get Up!
 (Before the Night Is Over)", along with "Pump Up the Jam", were pushing the envelope of dance music in the late '80s.
 In a 2015 review, Pop Rescue stated that the song "isn’t so dissimilar" to "Pump Up the Jam", "although plays more on the bass line, and gives Ya Kid K the vocalist credit that she works hard to earn – rapping, singing and writing the song."

 Music video

 A music video was produced to promote the single, directed by Liam Kan.
 It features model Felly lipsynching the chorus with blue lipstick and De Quincey playing the keyboards in the background.
+The choreographer for the video was Ben Craft who made several other music video's with Liam Kan, including Pet Shop Boys, Crown Heights Affaire and Lindy Layton.
 As of June 2025, the video had generated more than 76 million views on YouTube.

-The choreographer for the video was Ben Craft who made several other music video's with Liam Kan, including The Pet Shop Boys, Crown Heights Affaire and Lindy Layton.